dougeby/IntuneDocs/intune-user-help/you-need-to-enable-secure-boot-windows.md

 Your organization requires that you enable Windows Secure Boot, which is a security feature that helps to protect your device.

 Enabling Secure Boot is an advanced task.
-If you are using a mobile device, contact your IT admin for help.
+If you are using a mobile device, contact your company support for help.

-If you are using a PC, you can contact your IT admin, or see the section “To re-enable Secure Boot” on the [Disabling Secure Boot](https://msdn.microsoft.com/library/windows/hardware/dn898540(v=vs.85).aspx) page to try enabling Secure Boot yourself.
+If you are using a PC, you can contact your company support, or see the section “To re-enable Secure Boot” on the [Disabling Secure Boot](https://msdn.microsoft.com/library/windows/hardware/dn898540(v=vs.85).aspx) page to try enabling Secure Boot yourself.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).